Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

 [View the live project here](https://rob-mundy.github.io/Rock-paper-scissors-lizard-spock/index.html)

-The Rock, Paper, Scissors, Lizard, Spock website is dedicated to the game of chance of the same name featured on The Big Bang Theory that pits the user against the computer.
+The Rock, Paper, Scissors, Lizard, Spock website is dedicated to the game of chance of the same name featured on The Big Bang Theory that is an extension of the original game of "Rock, Paper, Scissors".

 Website users can engage in a "first to five" game of chance against the computer.